Do you have any knowledge of Bagshot people & families?

 All Bagshot burials are in the cemetery in Chapel Lane (there are non in the churchyard).
 The local council have published their records online, see www.windleshampc.gov.uk and follow the link for 'burial records'.
 If you fail to find a local person you are looking for in the Bagshot cemetery then also try the Windlesham cemetery.

 Surrey Heath Museum

 Phil Stevens tells us that informtion about local people can often be found in the documents held at Surrey Heath Museum.
 Quite apart from finding out correct answers, the museum deserves to be supported as the collective memory of the Borough because without support it could very well be closed.

 Advert is here

-These people are not Bagshot, but are families I am interested in tracing through the 1800's and their descendants:
+These people are not Bagshot, but are families I am interested in tracing from the 1700's:

-- Bartlett from the Shepton Mallet / Midsomer Norton and Wedmore areas of Somerset
+- Bartlett from the Wedmore / Cocklake / Nyland area and from the mid 1800's Litton / Shepton Mallet / Midsomer Norton areas of Somerset

 - John Bliss who visited Russia in about 1865.